box/developer.box.com/guides/authorization/custom-app-approval.md

 Server authentication applications using [JWT][jwt] or [Client Credentials Grant][ccg] must be authorized by a Box Admin before use.

-User authentication applications using [OAuth 2.0][oauth] may need to be enabled by a Box Admin depending on the [unpublished apps setting][upa].
+Unpublished applications using [OAuth 2.0][oauth] authentication may require enablement by a Box Admin if they are [inactive by default][upa].

 A Box Admin needs an application's Client ID in order to properly authorize or enable it in the Admin Console.

 <Message>